sokil/php-mongo/README.md

     punlic function rules()
     {
         return array(
+            array(
+                'email',
+                'uniqueFieldValidator',
-            array('email', 'uniqueFieldValidator', 'message' => 'E-mail must be unique in collection'), );
+                'message' => 'E-mail must be unique in collection' ),
+        );
     }

     /**
+     * Validator
+     */
-     * @return bool if true, validator passes, if false - failed */ public function uniqueFieldValidator($fieldName, $params) {
+    public function uniqueFieldValidator($fieldName, $params)
+    {
-        // some logic of checking unique mail.
-Return true if validator passes, and false otherwise }
+        // Some logic of checking unique mail.
+        //
+        // Before version 1.7 this method must return true if validator passes,
+        // and false otherwise.
+        //
+        // Since version 1.7 this method return no values and must call
+        // Document::addError() method to add error into stack.
+    }
 }
 ```

 Deleting collections and documents
 -----------------------------------